VishalPommedi/PractiesSelenium/README.md

 To Run this project in your local system, please install required dependenties with "pip install -r requirements.txt" command in your system

+To store all dependenties on requiremets.txt file we need to use "pip freeze > requirements.txt" command in our system.

 Git commands